pixel3rr0r/whatsapp_chat_dump/README.md

 # whatsapp_chat_dump
-A small script for listing and exporting WhatsApp chat sessions.
-Exporting group chats is not supported (yet).
+A small script for listing and exporting WhatsApp chat sessions into a readable HTML-File.
+It can now export
-This is a personal project and will be extended and optimized in the future.
+* Texts,
+* Images and
+* Videos.

+If requested, I will add voice message support aswell.

 ## Important
 This project requires the following modules: